 - Nutmeg (optional)

-Instructions of Sweet Potato Ricotta Gnocchi in Cheese Sauce
+How to Make Sweet Potato Ricotta Gnocchi in Cheese Sauce

 - Cook the sweet potato.
 Do that in a way you are comfortable with.
 I cook my sweet potatoes in the microwave, using the sweet potato setting in this case.
 After that I wrap the potato in aluminum foil and rest for approx. 10 minutes.